zuckung/endless-sky-plugins/README.md

 - rearranges and resizes some of the buttons<br>

+- changes most icons (make ring around as a standart)

 - adds more permanent buttons from the radial menus to make them easy accessible<br>

 - removes the radial menus<br>

-- adds a new panel to the top center for the fleet commands<br>
+- adds a new button row to the top center for the fleet commands<br>

-- hides unnecessary buttons/panel when they are inactive<br>
+- adds zoom buttons

+- greyes out inactive buttons<br>

 - puts images behind the buttons.<br>